ray2501/GeodeREST/README.md

 Geode server cluster, as if the servers were memcached servers.
 So User can use memcached clients to access data stored in embedded Gemcached servers.

+The other method is using Apache Geode
+[REST APIs] (http://geode.docs.pivotal.io/docs/rest_apps/book_intro.html) to access region data.

 This extension is an Apache Geode REST Client Library for [Tcl] (http://tcl.tk).
 The library consists of a single [Tcl Module] (http://tcl.tk/man/tcl8.6/TclCmd/tm.htm#M9) file.